 - Rural Broadband, Last mile/First mile and Community Networks

-- Broadband Application Drivers: telehealth, big data, smart city, smart grid, machine learning, artificial intelligence, autonomous vehicles, augmented reality, eSports, etc.
+- Broadband Application Drivers: distance learning, telework, telehealth, big data, smart city, smart grid, machine learning, artificial intelligence, autonomous vehicles, augmented reality, eSports, and access to government services.

 The first step toward establishing key strategic digital infrastructure for HBI involves building carrier neutral cable landing infrastructure on Oahu and the neighbor islands to lower the cost barrier for transpacific fiber optic cables to land in Hawaii, to create a robust broadband network in Hawaii, to extend gigabit broadband to the entire state, rural and urban, and to create an environment in Hawaii for the digital economy to thrive.